Mazda: Post-Ford efforts

 In 2011, Mazda raised more than 150 billion yen (US$1.9 billion) in a record share sale to replenish capital, as it suffered its biggest annual loss in 11 years.
-Part of the proceeds were used to build an auto plant in Salamanca, Mexico.
+Part of the proceeds were used to build a manufacturing plant in Salamanca, Mexico.
 The Mexican plant was built jointly by the company and Sumitomo Corporation.

+In 2011, Mazda also announced the Skyactiv, a branding for several technologies developed by Mazda such as engines, transmissions, and chassis.
+The concept of Skyactiv features a revised suspension geometry, improved automatic and manual transmission, and various improvements to Mazda's existing engines to increase fuel efficiency and engine output.
+Mazda introduced its first model to feature the "Kodo" design language, the Mazda CX-5, in October 2011 at the Tokyo Motor Show.
+The CX-5 subsequently became the company's best-selling model from 2014 onwards, and consistently outselling other Mazda products.
+By March 2022, cumulative sales of the CX-5 reached around 3.5 million units.

+In 2012, Mazda discontinued the Mazda RX-8, its last production model equipped with a rotary engine, due to declining sales and stricter emissions standards.

-In May 2015, the company signed an agreement with Toyota to form a "long-term partnership", that would, among others, see Mazda supply Toyota with fuel-efficient SkyActiv gasoline and diesel engine technology in exchange for hydrogen fuel cell systems.
+In May 2015, the company signed an agreement with Toyota to form a "long-term partnership", that would, among others, see Mazda supply Toyota with fuel-efficient Skyactiv gasoline and diesel engine technology in exchange for hydrogen fuel cell systems.
+In August 2017, Mazda entered a "business and capital alliance" with Toyota.
+Toyota bought 31,928,500 new shares worth 50 billion yen from Mazda, giving the company a 5.05% ownership in Mazda.
+In return, Mazda acquired an equivalent value of Toyota shares, giving Mazda a 0.25% ownership in Toyota.